2600hz/libwebphone/docs/lwpDialpad.md

 The filter can be enabled to remove any non-number characters when executing a new call or transfer.
 Further, the convert option can be enabled to convert any letters to numbers as they would map on a standard dialpad.

-> NOTE!
-It is not expected that an instance of this class be created outside of the libwebphone interals.
-To access this instance use the libwebphone instance method `getCallList()`.
-If you are unfamiliar with the structure of libwebphone its highly recommended you [start here](libwebphone.md).

 ## Methods